AnnaQ01/SQL-PowerBI-Bank-Loan-Analysis/Insights.md

 - **Home Ownership**: Renters have 28.99M in bad loans, slightly less than mortgage holders (31.75M), indicating non-homeowners are at higher risk.
 - **Employment Length**: Borrowers with 1-3 years of employment show more bad loans compared to those with longer employment.
 In contrast, borrowers with >10 years of employment have better loan performance.

-# Suggestions to Reduce Bad Loans:
+# Suggestions to Reduce Bad Loans
 - Set stricter approval criteria for low-income borrowers, such as lower loan limits or increased collateral.
 Offering smaller loans or shorter terms can help reduce default risk.
 - Implement stricter debt-to-income (DTI) checks to ensure borrowers can manage consolidated debt.
 - Promote 36-month loans, which have a lower default rate than 60-month terms.
 Offer incentives like lower interest rates or fees for choosing shorter terms.